openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-arkts-utils.md

 # @arkts.utils (ArkTS Utils)

-The ArkTSUtils module provides a variety of ArkTS utility functions.
+The Utils module provides a variety of ArkTS utility functions.

 > **NOTE**
 >